Make the Visitor Center your first stop!

 Bayside & the Ferry Landing

-Near the bridge on the Bayside is the luxurious Coronado Marriott Resort, Coronado Ferry Landing with its galleries, boutique shops and great restaurants with exceptional views, and historic Centennial Park.
-At the east end of Orange Avenue, you’ll also find a number of specialty shops and dining opportunities and elegant condos overlooking the ever-changing views of the San Diego skyline and busy harbor.
+Near the bridge on the Bayside is the luxurious Coronado Island Marriott Resort & Spa, Coronado Ferry Landing with its galleries, boutique shops and great restaurants with exceptional views, and historic Centennial Park.
+At the east end of Orange Avenue, you’ll also find a number of specialty shops and dining opportunities and elegant condos overlooking the ever-changing views of the San Diego skycoroline and busy harbor.

-There are two professional live theater venues, the Coronado School of the Arts, a vintage state-of-the-art movie house, Coronado Visitor Center, Coronado Museum, and historic buildings, including the national landmark Hotel del Coronado, which overlooks one of the top rated beaches in all of North America.
+There are two professional live theater venues, the Coronado School of the Arts, a vintage state-of-the-art movie house, Coronado Visitor Center, Coronado Museum of History and Art, and historic buildings, including the national landmark Hotel del Coronado, which overlooks one of the top rated beaches in all of North America.

 Some of the world’s most desirable beaches can be found in Coronado.
 Dr. Beach ranked Coronado’s Central Beach as the #1 Beach in the United States in 2012.
 Parents Magazine also named Coronado in its Top 10 U.S. beaches.
 The miles of silvery sand, rich in mica, glimmer in the sun like diamonds.
 There are four main beaches — Central Beach, South Beach, Silver Strand State Beach and North Beach.
 These beaches connect into miles of sand and ocean.